-The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive loss for the three and six month periods ended June 30, 2021 or 2020.
-The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at June 30, 2021 and December 31, 2020, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.
+The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive income (loss) for the three and nine month periods ended September 30, 2021 or 2020.
+While the Company has net income for the three months ended September 30, 2021, the Company is projecting book and tax losses for the full year ended 2021, for which it is more likely than not that the Company will not realize a benefit for, as the Company has recorded a full valuation allowance against its deferred tax assets, thus the Company has not recorded any income taxes for the three months ended September 30, 2021.
+The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at September 30, 2021 and December 31, 2020, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.

-The Company has not recorded any amounts for unrecognized tax benefits as of June 30, 2021 or December 31, 2020.
-As of June 30, 2021 and December 31, 2020, the Company had no accrued interest or tax penalties recorded related to income taxes.
-The Company's income tax return reporting periods since December 31, 2017 are open to income tax audit examination by the federal and state tax authorities.
+The Company has not recorded any amounts for unrecognized tax benefits as of September 30, 2021 or December 31, 2020.
+As of September 30, 2021 and December 31, 2020, the Company had no accrued interest or tax penalties recorded related to income taxes.
+The Company's income tax return reporting periods since December 31, 2018 are open to income tax audit examination by the federal and state tax authorities.
 In addition, because the Company has net operating loss carryforwards, the Internal Revenue Service is permitted to audit earlier years and propose adjustments up to the amount of net operating losses generated in those years.